bigchaindb/site/_src/_guides/tutorial-token-launch.md

 # Usage of divisible assets to create tokens

 BigchainDB supports divisible assets.
 A divisible asset is an asset that has a fixed number of sub-assets linked to it.
-These fixed sub-assets that are linked to it, represent your tokens.
+This means that the create transaction for this asset has multiple outputs.
+The linked fixed sub-assets represent your tokens.
 When creating a divisible asset in BigchainDB, the number of the sub-assets (tokens) that you want to create needs to be specified.
 That represents your fixed total supply of tokens.

 The code below illustrates how to create a divisible asset with 10 000 tokens associated to it.